Disney Destiny: History

-In March 2016, Disney Cruise Line announced that it had commissioned two new ships, described as larger than Disney Dream and Disney Fantasy but with an equivalent number of staterooms.
-A third ship of the class was announced on July 15, 2017 at the D23 Expo.
+In March 2016, Disney Cruise Line announced that it had ordered two new ships, described as larger than Disney Dream and Disney Fantasy but with an equivalent number of staterooms.
+A third ship of the class was announced on July 15, 2017, at the D23 Expo.
 In March 2018, Disney Cruise Line released the first rendering of its new generation of cruise ships.
 The 140,000-ton cruise liners would be LNG-powered and would accommodate at least 2,500 guests.
 In January 2019, the class of ship was confirmed as Triton in public documents published by Port Canaveral, however, is now following the standard naming of class after the first ship.
 The ships, Disney Wish and Disney Treasure, were launched in June 2022 and December 2024, respectively.

 On March 20, 2024, the ship was officially announced as the Disney Destiny and set sail in 2025.
 In May 2024, during the Q2 reports, the ship will instead sail in 2026.
 However, in July 2024, it was announced that the ship had been pushed up to November 20, 2025.

 On July 31, 2024, Disney revealed that the ship would prominently feature characters from the Marvel Cinematic Universe.
 This includes the Worlds of Marvel restaurant, with a dinner show starring the Guardians of the Galaxy, and a lounge inspired by the Sanctum Sanctorum, home of Doctor Strange.
 Additionally, the lobby features a Black Panther statue and is themed to the nation of Wakanda, Spider-Man appears on the ship's stern, and the "Destiny Tower suite" is inspired by Iron Man.

 The ship was floated in the drydock in March 2025 for the first time and was floated out on August 9, 2025.
 On September 19, 2025, the ship left the Papenburg shipyard for sea trials.

-On November 2, 2025 the ship arrived at Port Canaveral, Florida.
+On November 2, 2025, the ship arrived at Port Canaveral, Florida.

 On November 10, 2025, Port Everglades hosted the official christening ceremony of the Disney Destiny.
-At the ceremony, the godmother of the Disney Destiny was announced to be American actress and singer Susan Egan, known for her roles as Megara in Disney Animation's 1997 film Hercules and as Belle in Disney's Beauty and the Beast musical on Broadway.
+At the ceremony, with all the ships of the Disney Cruise Line fleet, many Disney characters were in attendance for the celebration, including Mickey, Minnie, and the Disney Princesses, along with supporting Cast Members.
+The godmother of the Disney Destiny was announced to be American actress and singer Susan Egan, known for her roles as Megara in Disney Animation's 1997 film Hercules and as Belle in Disney's Beauty and the Beast musical on Broadway.
+The ship officially held her maiden voyage on November 20, 2025, sailing on a 4-night Bahamas cruise from Port Everglades with stops at Castaway Cay and Lookout Cay at Lighthouse Point.